lua-stdlib/strict/README.md

 3. Save horizontal space by only using SPACES where the parser requires them.

-4. Use vertical spacing to separate out compound statements to help the coverage reports discover untested lines.
+4. Use vertical space to separate out compound statements to help the coverage reports discover untested lines.

 [github]: https://github.com/lua-stdlib/strict/ "Github repository"